SantiagoSES/Post-pandemic-Box-Office/README.md

 ## Model Training

+To keep track of experiments with different hyperparameters and the respective performance, we make use of MLflow locally.

 We trained a multilayer perceptron (MLP) with 1 to 5 hidden layers and varying number of neurons and an XGBClassifier with 100 trees.
 In both cases, the data was separated so that 30% was saved for cross-validation and testing; concretely, 15% of the initial data for each task.

 In the case of the multilayer perceptron, the network was trained with the binary cross entropy function as a loss function and adaptative gradient descent (Adam optimizer).
 Nowadays, the common practice is to use hidden layers of ReLU neurons but we experimented with sigmoid layers as well.
 The outer layer was linear and we specify so when parsing the loss function, so that it computes a sigmoid at the end in a numerically stable manner.
 Accordingly, when making predictions we need to manually compute the sigmoid of a list of features before evaluating.